 Geomechanics Research Chair, Laurentian University, Canada

-Dr. Cai is a Professor at Laurentian University’s Bharti School of Engineering and holds a position as Geomechanics Research Chair.
-Dr. Cai holds Bachelor and Master degrees from Tsinghua University in China and a Ph.D degree from the University of Tokyo in Japan.
-Prior to joining Laurentian, he worked for Mansour Group Inc., MIRARCO, Tokyo Electric Power Services Ltd., and Tsinghua University and had over 30 years’ research, education, and industry experience.
-He has a wide variety of interests in rock mechanics and rock engineering, and has made exceptional technical and scientific contributions to many topics including constitutive modeling of rock masses, rock mass characterization, rock support in burst-prone ground, interpretation of AE and microseismic monitoring data, and rock failure process simulation, etc. Dr. Cai is the author/co-author of more than 170 scientific publications.
+Dr Cai is a Professor at Laurentian University’s Bharti School of Engineering and holds a position as Geomechanics Research Chair.
+Dr Cai holds Bachelor and Master degrees from Tsinghua University in China and a PhD degree from the University of Tokyo in Japan.
+Prior to joining Laurentian, Ming worked for Mansour Group Inc., MIRARCO, Tokyo Electric Power Services Ltd., and Tsinghua University and has over 30 years’ research, education, and industry experience.
+He has a wide variety of interests in rock mechanics and rock engineering, and has made technical and scientific contributions to many topics, including: constitutive modeling of rock masses, rock mass characterisation, rock support in burst-prone ground, interpretation of AE and microseismic monitoring data, and rock failure process simulation, etc. Dr Cai is the author/co-author of more than 170 scientific publications.
 He was awarded the Canadian Geotechnical Society John A. Franklin Award in 2017.

-Pierre Lassonde Chair in Mining Engineering, University of Toronto
+Pierre Lassonde Chair in Mining Engineering, University of Toronto, Canada